 I have always wondered if my love for animals and in particular dogs was genetic?
 My mother and her family were all dog lovers and my father and his family were all horse lovers.

-If not, it certainly must have been nurturing because dogs and horses were part of our family as long as I can remember.
+If not, it certainly must have been nurturing because dogs and horses were part of my life as long as I can remember.

 HOW IT ALL BEGAIN

 I was born and raised in West Los Angeles, CA. and both my parents were involved in the motion picture industry.
 When I was around 10 years old I was invited to come on the set of the Lassie television series.
 It was there that I discovered how amazing a well-trained dog can be.
 All of our dogs and home had some basic training but nothing like what I was seeing on the set.
 It was there I meet Mr. Rudd Weatherwax, Lassie’s trainer.
 He noticed how taken- back I was watching the dogs going through their rehearsal.
 He asks me if I was interested in learning how to train dogs.
 My mom answered for me and thus my training career started by cleaning Lassie’s dog runs.